-Companies like Ford Motor Company recently announced that it will take a $2.5 billion hit to earnings due to the Kentucky Truck Plant has hundreds of trucks sitting in parking lots, waiting for chips as the shortage wears on.
-Where excess inventory once seemed like the corporate equivalent of a messy kitchen, a sign that you weren't advanced enough to clean up your own proverbial house, inventory now looks like a cheap insurance policy in the face of still-uncertain supply and demand., and presumably, there are more than a few people at Ford pining for a warehouse full of chips.
-Ford's
+Companies like Ford Motor Company recently announced that it will take a $2.5 billion hit to earnings due to the global semiconductor shortage, and presumably, there are more than a few people at Ford pining for a warehouse full of chips.
+Ford’s Kentucky Truck Plant has hundreds of trucks sitting in parking lots, waiting for chips as the shortage wears on.
+Where excess inventory once seemed like the corporate equivalent of a messy kitchen, a sign that you weren’t advanced enough to clean up your own proverbial house, inventory now looks like a cheap insurance policy in the face of still-uncertain supply and demand.

 SEE: Analytics: Turning big data science into business strategy (ZDNet/TechRepublic special feature) | Download the free PDF version (TechRepublic)

 The answer to these challenges can’t simply be more inventory everywhere.
 However, the initial response may indeed be a renewed interest in safety stock, adding additional suppliers and developing more robust procurement systems and analysis to avoid demand-driven price shocks.
 As this shift gains momentum, IT has a critical role in sensing and predicting supply chain disruptions and adapting inventory levels accordingly.

 Tech leaders will again be supply chain leaders